1.Use a Real Bakery.

 If you followed ALL the guidelines above you’ve found a great cake.
 Make sure it’s part of your wedding by doing the following:

-- choose your flavor(s).
+- Flavors - Choose your flavor(s).
 When you’ve found a bakery that makes great cakes don’t hesitate to have multiple flavors in your wedding cake.

-- give the bakery a deposit.
+- Deposit - Give the bakery a deposit.
 The deposit ensures that your cake will be made for your wedding date.
 Note: Ask about the bakery’s deposit refund policy.
 Reputable bakeries will refund your deposit (minus a $75 administrative fee) up to about a month before the wedding date.

-- make sure you have a list of items you may need to bring to the bakery, such as a topper, ribbon, artificial flowers or gems, and the date by which the bakery needs the items.
+- Items needed to complete your Cake - Make sure you have a list of items you may need to bring to the bakery, such as a color swatch, ribbon, artificial flowers or greenery, and the date by which the bakery needs the items.

-- make sure the bakery has all your contact information, especially a working email address.
+- Contact Information - Make sure the bakery has all your contact information, especially a working email address and phone number.

 Finally, remember your wedding day is a special day, no matter what - relax and enjoy it!